reallymello/nightwatchTutorials/pomTypeScriptExample/README.md

 # Nightwatch.js TypeScript Test and Page Object Model Tutorial

-Examples for the NightwatchJS tutorials on the [reallyMello YouTube channel](https://www.youtube.com/c/reallyMello)
+Examples for TypeScript Nightwatch JS tutorial on the [Using TypeScript in Nightwatch js UI automated test suites](https://youtu.be/fUPwk8bFVJM)

 This code pairs with the article [Using TypeScript to write Nightwatch.js Automated Tests](https://www.davidmello.com/using-nightwatch-with-typescript/)